 This training aims at explaining the Anti-Money Laundering (AML) rules and professional obligations currently applicable to Luxembourg financial institutions and will focus on their practical implications.
-The training will in particular highlight the main changes and practical impacts from the 4th AML Directive and the law implementing the 4th AML Directive into Luxembourg law and those brought by the new regulation 2015/847 on information accompanying transfers of funds.
+The training will in particular highlight the main changes and practical impacts from the implementation of the 4th AML Directive into Luxembourg law (including the inclusion of tax crimes) and those brought by the new regulation 2015/847 on information accompanying transfers of funds.
 The purpose of the training is also to be very practical and thus it will also focus on existing case law available, administrative practice from the CSSF and on a number of practical examples.

 Our speakers come from all over our specialised and complementary teams, covering all legal, regulatory, taxation and advisory aspects of doing business in Luxembourg.
 We invite you to check our training agenda where the speakers are listed on each training session.